top of page

 Director Leap Children's Therapy

 Elaine has many years of experience working in Paediatrics within private practice and the NHS.
-Elaine is an Advanced Sensory Integration Practitioner with a PgCert, PgDIP and is currently completing her Msc in Sensory Integration and Early intervention.
+Elaine is an Advanced Sensory Integration Practitioner with a Msc in Sensory Integration and Early intervention.
 Elaine is an Advanced Therapeutic Listening Practitioner and lecturer in this area.

-Elaine also specialises in neonatology and early intervention with additional training neurodevelopmental assessments along with Baby Massage and Neonatal Touch Massage Certification (NTMTC).
+Elaine also specialises in neonatology and early intervention with additional training in neurodevelopmental assessments & interventions,, Advanced General Movements Assessment; Baby Massage and Neonatal Touch Massage Certification (NTMTC).

 Elaine loves to be outdoors, walking in the forest, gardening and trips to the local attractions.